Simple Disentanglement of Style and Content in Visual Representations: Experiments

 In this experiment, we evaluate the domain generalization of \method\ on more sophisticated styles obtained via style transfer \citep{huang2017arbitrary}, similar to the Stylized ImageNet \citep{geirhos2018imagenet} dataset.
 In addition, we evaluate the ability of \method\ to generalize to styles that are similar to but weren't used to fit \method.
 We used the ``dog sketch'' and ''Picasso dog'' styles to obtain \method\ transformation and evaluate on two additional similar but unseen styles, ``woman sketch'' and ``Picasso self-portrait''.
 See Figure \ref{fig:stylized_images} and \S\ref{supp:exp-details} for visualization and additional details.

 As in the CIFAR-10 domain generalization experiment, the logistic regression classifier is trained on the original train images and tested on transformed test images.
-In Table \ref{tb:ood_gen_imagenet} we report results for ResNet-50 features pre-trained on ImageNet (Baseline) and for the same features transformed with \method\ with $\lambda=1$. \method\ improves OOD top-1 and top-5 accuracies across all four styles, including the unseen ones, while maintaining good in-distribution performance.\footnote{Code: \href {https://github.com/lilianngweta/PISCO}{github.com/lilianngweta/PISCO}} We present results for other values of $\lambda$ in \S\ref{supp:results}.
+In Table \ref{tb:ood_gen_imagenet} we report results for ResNet-50 features pre-trained on ImageNet (Baseline) and for the same features transformed with \method\ with $\lambda=1$. \method\ improves OOD top-1 and top-5 accuracies across all four styles, including the unseen ones, while maintaining good in-distribution performance.
+We also report analogous results for another popular feature extractor, MAE-ViT-Base \citep{he2022masked}, in Table \ref{tb:ood_mae_vit_1}.
+We again observe that \method\ ($\lambda=1$) improves top-1 and top-5 OOD performances with no degradation of the in-distribution performance.
+We present results for other values of $\lambda$ in \S\ref{supp:results}.

 We note that in this experiment the \emph{sample manipulations and annotations} required for our method (\S\ref{sec:method}) were simple to obtain.
 We generated the styles for fitting \method\ with basic text prompts using DALL$\cdot$E 2 and obtained pairs of original and transformed images using a style transfer method \cite{huang2017arbitrary}.
 Thus, this experiment demonstrates how \method\ can be applied to improve robustness to a variety of distribution shifts in vision tasks where we have some amount of prior knowledge needed to formulate a relevant prompt to obtain a style image.